Special Park Uses

 A special park use is a short-term activity that takes place in a park area and:

-· Provides a benefit to an individual, group or organization, rather than the public at large;
+- Provides a benefit to an individual, group or organization, rather than the public at large;

-· Is not prohibited by law or regulation; and
+- Is not prohibited by law or regulation; and

-Common visitor activities, such as touring, personal picture taking, home videos and walking the trails and grounds are considered a normal use and do not require a permit.
+Common visitor activities, such as touring, personal picture taking, home videos, and walking are considered normal use and do not require a permit.

-The application charge for special park uses is $50.00.
-Additionally, other cost recovery charges may apply for monitoring, clean-up or damages incurred.
+The application charge for a special park use permit is $50.00.
+Additionally, other cost recovery charges may apply for monitoring, clean-up, or damages incurred.
 Proof of liability insurance is usually required, and a performance bond may apply if the use has the potential to incur large charges.